Infoworker/teamscontrol/Road-Map.md

 ### Overview & Control Admins
 - Create templates that generates SharePoint Sites
 - Create custom fields for a template, e. g.
 "Project Manager"
-- Limit access to some requests so that users only get relevant templates
 - Set Documaster archive settings so that their organization can manage archiving better
-- Add possibility to limit who can view submitted requests
+- Add option to limit who can view submitted requests
-- Add possibility to update a selection of existing Teams, Groups and SharePoint sites with common settings so that governance is implemented
+- Add option to update a selection of existing Teams, Groups and SharePoint sites with common settings so that governance is implemented
 - Admin can add and manange what Input fields the users have to fill out when making a request
-- Overview & Control App will be available in Microsoft Teams admin apps
 - Ability to see tenants settings to have an overview of current tenant
 - Ability to get an overview of Teams, Groups and Sites that are not compliant according to their template